apigee/apigee-m10n-drupal/README.md

    cd /path/to/drupal/root
    composer require drupal/apigee_m10n
    ```
-   For more information about installing contributed modules using composer, read [how to download contributed modules and themes using Composer](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies#managing-contributed).
+   For more information about installing contributed modules using Composer, read [how to download contributed modules and themes using Composer](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies#managing-contributed).
 2. Click **Extend** in the Drupal administration menu.
 3. Select the **Apigee monetization** module.
 4. Click **Install**.